top of page

 Conference Presentations (selected)

-Institute for Human Studies, Scholarship and Free Society, June 2012
+IHS, Scholarship and Free Society, June 2012

 “Conflicting notions: Locke, Property, Virtue, and Early American Republican Thought.”